Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 - overlay/image misalignment
 - incorrect mouse picking in non-ortho modes

-## Current validation boundary
+## Validation boundary

-- `HPC` render sampling is validated against Astropy for the current `TAN`, non-slanted `AZP`, and six-term primary-branch `ZPN` test files.
+- `HPC` render sampling is validated against Astropy for the tested `TAN`, non-slanted `AZP`, and six-term primary-branch `ZPN` test files.
+- The validator also reports the raw image-footprint `HPC` bounds and the centered display bounds used by the `HPC` screen mapping.
 - Direct screen comparison also shows that `HPC` and `Orthographic` are not identical display geometries, even with the same observer viewpoint and `dragRotation = 0`.
-- `HPC` mouse unprojection is still incomplete off-disk, because the current Java path intersects only the unit solar sphere.
+- `HPC` mouse unprojection remains incomplete off-disk, because the Java path intersects only the unit solar sphere.
-- `HPC` display-surface picking is defined separately from solar-point picking and is intended for flat display annotations such as line/FOV.
 - `HPC` line/FOV annotation persistence is not fully correct yet:
-  - those tools use flat display-plane points while dragging/drawing
+  - those tools use the shared current-view sphere/plane pick path while dragging/drawing
-  - but `AbstractAnnotateable` still serializes points as spherical `lon/lat`
+  - but `AbstractAnnotateable` serializes points as spherical `lon/lat`
   - so saving and reloading those `HPC` annotations is not yet a stable operation
+- The Astropy validation script covers the image/WCS `HPC` path, not Java-side overlay behavior such as viewpoint-space external-point projection or visible-hemisphere clipping.
-- Callers now increasingly use mode predicates on `ProjectionMode` (`isOrthographic()`, `isHpc()`, `isLatitudinal()`, `isPolar()`, `isLogPolar()`) instead of raw enum equality checks.
+- `ProjectionMode` exposes mode predicates (`isOrthographic()`, `isHpc()`, `isLatitudinal()`, `isPolar()`, `isLogPolar()`) for call sites that express mode distinctions through helpers rather than raw enum equality checks.
-- `HPC` extent inversion is currently exact for:
+- `HPC` extent inversion is exact for:
   - `TAN`
   - non-slanted `AZP`
   - six-term `ZPN` on its primary monotonic branch
-- slanted `AZP` is still not documented as supported
+- slanted `AZP` is not documented as supported
-- current `ZPN` support uses only `PV2_0..PV2_5`, which matches the current solar test files
+- `ZPN` support uses only `PV2_0..PV2_5`, which matches the solar test files

 ## Practical rule